coreyyangsmith/msr2025/README.md

 Step 2: Calculate Mean Time to Mitigate
 * `python -m src.data_analysis.rq1.table2_mean_time_to_mitigate`

-****

 ## RQ2: Project Characteristics Correlation

 RQ2 investigates the correlation between project characteristics and vulnerability life cycle.
+We extract repositories from Maven POM.xml files to find projects hosted on GitHub, and use OpenDigger to get repository metadata for GitHub-hosted repositories.
 We run the following scripts in sequence for data extraction:

 Step 1: Find GitHub-hosted repositories from Maven POM.xml.
 * `python -m src.data_extraction.rq2.1_filter_github_repositories`